 Every February, Montevideo, and Uruguay play host to colorful Carnival celebrations—it's one of the best things about Uruguay.

-Parades and partying are on a smaller scale than Brazil, though that's not necessarily a bad thing.
+Parades and parties are on a smaller scale than Brazil, though that's not necessarily a bad thing.

 Just be sure to watch your pockets as thieves prefer to operate amongst the large crowds of tourists.

 5. Party in Punta del Este

 From late December to February, Punta del Este hosts wealthy vacationers from Argentina and Brazil.

 They come by boat and plane to soak up the sun at the best time of year on Bikini Beach, and party until sunrise at the nearby discotecas in La Barra.

-Cost of accommodation skyrocket during this time, with luxury apartments going for thousands of dollars per week.
+The cost of accommodation skyrockets during this time, with luxury apartments going for thousands of dollars per week.

 Luckily, there are a few hostels in Punta Del Este, where you can still grab a dorm bed for a relatively cheap $20 – $30 per night.

 6. Go Off the Grid in Cabo Polonio

 Cabo Polonio is a small fishing village a few hours East of Punta del Este by bus.
 Aside from the lighthouse, which is still in operation, there's no outside electricity available.

 Residents depend on renewable sources of energy, including solar panels and small, modern windmills.
-Fresh water is obtained by wells.
+Drinking water is collected from wells.

 January is the busiest month when the cost of a bed triples to at least $30 per night, and the hamlet is filled with an international mix of hippies from South America and around the world.